Abdullah-IIT-Palakkad/ImageShop/README.md

 # ImageShop
-Simple Image editing software in C which applys two transformations to an image.
-Written as a part of **CS3110 : Operating Systems Lab**.
+Simple Image editing software in C which applys two transformations to an image.This software was written as a part of **CS3110 : Operating Systems Lab**.